 Les Heures bar in the Prince de Galles luxury hotel made its mark on the cocktail scene starting a few years back under the helm of Christopher Gaglione.
-As head bartender, he created a cocktail program packed with some great drinks.
+As head bartender, he created a cocktail program packed with what many considered some of the best cocktails in Paris.
 But, what often grabbed the attention was the stunning and creative presentation plus the occasional tableside trolley service.
-After his departure, the question lingered: “What’s going to happen behind the bar now?”
+After his departure to open Solera, the question lingered: “What’s going to happen behind the bar now?”
 Answer: Florian Thireau.

 Les Heures’ new manager, Florian Thireau is a young, well-traveled barman, having done stints in both the UK and Australia, in addition to his start bar-backing at the Buddha Bar.
 Notably, his time in London included working under the well-respected and famously talented Tony Conigliaro at the Zetter Townhouse, where he says “With Tony I discovered a unique vision of the barman’s art, a sort of adapted form of gastronomy in which absolutely nothing is left to chance.
 Everything is considered, weighed up and tested.
 The origins of the spirits, the quality of the ingredients, the chemistry of the textures – everything counts.”